-The remarkable 10-year journey of the Blue Heeler Film Festival was a cause for celebration in 2023.
-The red carpet was rolled out at the Denman Memorial Hall for the Awards Night which saw Nathan Burney take home the coveted Gold Bluet and \$10,000 prize for his film titled Indigo.
-Hard work and commitment behind the scenes stretched right across Council departments - from Community and Economy, Customer Service, Works, Finance, Media and Communications, Planning, Administration, to the libraries - all contributed to the success of the event.
-Thanks were extended to 10-year sponsor Bengalla and to all the talented filmmakers who have contributed to the competition over the past decade.
+The Blue Heeler Film Festival marked an incredible milestone in 2023, celebrating 10 years of creativity and community spirit.
+Denman Memorial Hall came alive for the Awards Night, where filmmaker Nathan Burney walked away with the prestigious Gold Bluet and a \$10,000 prize for his captivating film Indigo.

+This event's success was a true team effort, with hard work and dedication from many Council teams, including Community and Economy, Customer Service, Works, Finance, Media and Communications, Planning, Administration, and our libraries.
+A heartfelt thank you also goes to Bengalla, the festival's loyal sponsor for a decade, and to all the talented filmmakers who have shared their stories with us over the years.

+EVENTS